Answers to FAQs about Ultrasonic Cleaning

 And a caution: Don’t try to increase the effective power of an ultrasonic cleaner by under-filling the tank.
 Ultrasonic cleaner generators that power transducers are tuned to a particular fill level.
 Operating the unit with less fluid can damage the generator and will result in less than optimized cleaning.

-What do I Need for Preparing Lab Samples?
+What do I need for preparing lab samples?

 Purchase a unit that has both Sweep and Normal (fixed frequency) modes.
 Trial and error will indicate which mode will best dissolve, disperse, homogenize, or mix your samples.